paul-grassi/800-63-3/sp800-63a/cover.md

 ### Abstract

-This document and its companion documents, SP 800-63-3, SP 800-63B, and SP 800-63C, provide technical and procedural guidelines to agencies for the implementation of identity proofing.
+This document and its companion documents, SP 800-63-3, SP 800-63B, and SP 800-63C, provide technical and procedural guidelines to agencies for the implementation of digital authentication.
 This document focuses on the enrollment and verification of an identity for for use in digital authentication.
 Central to this is a process known as *identity proofing* in which an applicant provides evidence to a credential service provider (CSP) reliably identifying themselves, thereby allowing the CSP to assert that identification at a useful identity assurance level.
 This document defines technical requirements for each of three identity assurance levels.
 This publication supersedes corresponding sections of NIST SP 800-63-1 and SP 800-63-2.

 ### Keywords